juronja/homelab-configs/OS-Linux/ubuntu-server-fresh-install-commands.md

 ## Environment Variables

-In this document add expot lines for persistent variables.
+In this document add export lines for persistent variables.
 ```bash
 nano ~/.profile
 export MONGO_ADMIN_USER=username
 export MONGO_ADMIN_PASS=pass

 ```

+Alternatively you can use `/etc/profile` for all users.

 ## USEFUL FOR OTHER DISTROS - Ubuntu has this by default